Each c() call copies the entire existing vector

 9.6.3 The Church-Turing thesis

-Alonzo Church (working with lambda calculus) and Alan Turing (working with his abstract machine) independently showed in 1936 that their models of computation are equivalent.
+In 1936, Alonzo Church proved that the Entscheidungsproblem (the decision problem for first-order logic) is unsolvable, using lambda calculus as his model of computation.
+Alan Turing, working independently, proved the same result using his abstract machine.
+Turing then went further: in an appendix added after learning of Church’s work, he proved that the two formalisms compute exactly the same class of functions.
 The Church-Turing thesis states that any function computable by an effective procedure can be computed by a Turing machine, or equivalently, expressed as a lambda calculus term.

-R’s functional core (functions as values, closures, recursion) is directly descended from lambda calculus.
-When you write function(x) x + 1, you are writing a lambda term.
-The equivalence between lambda calculus and Turing machines means that R’s functional style and C’s imperative loops are two notations for the same mathematics.
+R’s functional core (functions as values, closures, recursion) is directly descended from lambda calculus, so when you write function(x) x + 1, you are writing a lambda term.
+The equivalence means R’s functional style and C’s imperative loops are two notations for the same mathematics.

 9.6.4 P vs NP